leanprover/theorem_proving_in_lean4/tactics.rst

     by simp at h; assumption
     -- END

 Once the attribute is applied, however, there is no way to remove it; it persists in any file that imports the one where the attribute is assigned.
-As we will see in :numref:`attributes`, one can limit the scope of an attribute to the current file or section using the ``local attribute`` command:
+As we will discuss further in :numref:`attributes`, one can limit the scope of an attribute to the current file or section using the ``local attribute`` command:

 .. code-block:: lean